 3. How Tysabri is given

 Tysabri injections will be prescribed to you by a doctor experienced in the treatment of MS. Your doctor may switch you directly from another medicine to Tysabri if there are no signs of problems caused by your previous treatment.
-Tysabri injections will be given to you by a healthcare professional.

 Your doctor will order blood tests for antibodies to the JC virus and other possible problems.